viswarajramji/JavaScript/readme.md

 ### Default Parameters

-Default Parameters are used to assign value to undefined parameters
+Default Parameters are used to assign value to undefined parameters.
+Note: it wont work for null values.

     // values function()
     function valueCallingWithUndefinedValue(result=10){